cymosis/SCADA-PROJECT/MERGED_SETUP_GUIDE.md

 docker-compose down
 ```

-**⚠️ IMPORTANT**: This will remove your old InfluxDB 1.8 data since we're upgrading to InfluxDB 2.x
+**IMPORTANT**: This will remove your old InfluxDB 1.8 data since we're upgrading to InfluxDB 2.x

 ### Step 2: Remove Old InfluxDB Volume (optional but recommended)